Learning from mistakes - Revert/Reset the branch in right way.

 The parent commit is the commit that this commit is based on.
 Typically:

-• When you git commit usually, the current commit becomes the parent commit of the new commit introduced by the command.
+usually, the current commit becomes the parent commit of the new commit introduced by the command. - When you

 Note that more than two commits can be merged this way, so the new commit potentially has more than one parent.